COVID-19 Resource Center

 Planning for the Future

-By the time she reaches puberty, the average female has 300,000 to 400,000 eggs remaining in her ovaries, and that number continues to decrease with age.
+By puberty, women have an average of 300,000 to 400,000 eggs remaining in their ovaries, and that number continues to decrease with age.
 That’s one reason it can be more difficult to become pregnant after the age of 35.
 Many women want to become parents but worry about the effect of their age on their chances of conceiving.
-Egg freezing (oocyte cryopreservation) is one method being increasingly used to increase women’s chances of having a baby as they age.
+Egg freezing (oocyte cryopreservation) is one method becoming more commonly used to increase women’s chances of having a baby as they age.

 What Is Egg Freezing?

 Egg freezing is a process where eggs are removed from the ovaries and frozen for future use.
-The process starts by a woman taking fertility medications for about two weeks.
+The process starts by a person takes fertility medications for about two weeks.
 Eggs are then retrieved and frozen.

 Am I a Candidate for Egg Freezing?